Port City Paranormal

 Another way to falsely impress potential clients is to list years of experience using this method: Take the age of each team

 member and calculate how many years since their first "paranormal event"( If you were 2 years old and saw a ghost under your

 bed and are sixteen now, that would be Thirteen years of experience).
 Add each team member’s' "years of experience" and post

 that number as "years of paranormal experience" the whole team claims to have.
 Just like the number of "years" can be

 misleading, the date the team was established has no value when deciding which team is right for your needs.

 Making multiple listings for a team can boost web presence and is a great source of free advertisement.
-Slight variations of names
+Slight variations of

-main web site.
+back to a main web site.

 Currently there is no school for paranormal doctorate studies, but there are experts with experience we can learn from.
 If

 someone claims to have a doctorate, ask where they received this title and in what field.
 The number of "years", the date the team